Financial support for study delays due to 'force majeure': UM Profileringsfonds

 Application procedure

-After the end of the academic year in which the study delay occurred, it can only be assessed how big your study delay eventually became.
-This assessment will take place in consultation with the study advisor, who is familiar with the curriculum of your programme and who will have to answer a few questions on your application form.
-For this, you need to contact the study adviser yourself.
-You can then submit the completed application form digitally to the Student Services Centre (SSC) via the Secretariat Profileringsfonds (profileringsfonds@maastrichtuniversity.nl).
+After the end of the academic year in which the study delay occurred, it can be assessed how big your study delay eventually became.
+This assessment will take place in consultation with the study advisor, who is familiar with the curriculum of your programme and who will have to answer a few questions on your digital application .
+Together with the study advisor you submit a digital application form.
+For this, you need to contact the study adviser yourself to start the application.

 A separate application is required for each academic year in which study delay due to force majeure occurs, even if the same circumstance leads to study delay in two different academic years.

 Your application must be submitted no later than six months after the end of the academic year in which you suffered study delay.
-So always before 1 March following the delayed academic year and in any case at least two months before you deregister from UM, as you must be registered as a full-time student at UM at the time of payment.
+So always before 1 March following the delayed academic year and in any case at least two months before you deregister from UM.

 Decision

-Depending on the nature (only in the case of medical circumstances) and the duration leading to substantial study delay of the special circumstance that led to study delay, the Director SSC is obliged to refer to DUO for a request for performance-related bursary extension.
-In that case, instead of financial support from the UM Profileringsfonds, the student dean will support a request for a 12-month performance-related bursary extension via DUO.
+Depending on the nature (medical circumstance only) and duration (substantial study delay) of the special circumstance that led to study delay, the SSC Director refers to DUO for an application for performance grant extension.
+In that case, instead of financial support from the UM Profileringsfonds, the student dean will support a request for a 12-month performance extension via DUO.

-Your Profileringsfonds application will be rejected if you do not meet the general conditions for eligibility for financial support from the UM Profileringsfonds, or, for example, because the causal link between study delay and special circumstance is not plausible, or the study delay amounts to less than 5 ECTS.
+Your application will be rejected if you do not meet the general conditions for eligibility for financial support from the UM Profileringsfonds, or, for example, because the causal link between study delay and special circumstance is not plausible.

 Within eight weeks, you will receive a written response to your Profileringsfonds application from the director of the Student Services Centre.